mhelmich/carbon-copy/README.md

 * short intro how galaxy works
 * probably link the high scalability article
-* explain your fanciness on top of galaxy (aka complex data structures)
+* explain the fanciness on top of galaxy (aka complex data structures)

 ## Components